JacobEdelman/hack-camp/cohort_4/playbook/ACTIVITIES.md

 is comfortable for you.

 - Can I get everyone's attention please
-- I noticed earlier that someone posted the phrase say "X person is Gay"
+- I noticed earlier that someone posted the phrase say "X person is gay"
 - I know that you probably meant it as a joke
 - what you many not recognize is that that statement sets the precendent in this environment that